eatlas/AU_NESP-MaC-3-17_AIMS_S2-comp/README.md

 | MAX_NUMBER_OF_IMAGES_IN_COMPOSITE | The maximum number of images in a image collection for creating the composite.                |

+## AU_AIMS_Coastline_v1

+In this dataset we created a coastline using a simplified approach based on https://doi.org/10.1016/j.rse.2021.112734 .

+Process:
+1. Create above mean sea level composites.
+2. Create gray scale images from NDWI calculations.
+3. Upscale images by factor 2
+4. Vectorise NDWI images with NDWI threshold 0.15 (147.05 in the rescaled image with values between 1 and 255).
+This step also includes 'filling holes' in the land polygons to remove salt flats etc.
+5. Merge and dissolve all vector layers in QGIS.
+6. Clean up false polygons created by sun glint.
+7. Perform smoothing (QGIS tool box, Iterations 1, Offset 0.25, Maximum node angle to smooth 180)
+8. Perform simplification (QGIS tool box, tolerance 0.00003).
+9. Split feature into singleparts (QGIS tool box, Mulitpart to Singleparts)
+10. Remove very small features (1 - 1.5 pixel sized features, e.g. single mangrove trees) by calculating the area of each feature (in m2) and removing features smaller than 200m2.

 ### `vectorise-geotiffs.py`

 This script generates polygons for landmasses detected in NDWI GeoTIFFs and saves them as shapefiles.